mozbrick/brick-tabbar/readme.md

 Event         | Description
 ---           | ---
 `reveal`      | Whenever a brick-tabbar-tab is clicked, and `target-event` is not otherwise specified, a `reveal` event is fired on each of its target elements.
 It is up to the target element to respond to this event.
 Some Brick Elements have default responses to the `reveal`.
+`select`      | The select event is fired when the tab is explicitly selected, using its `select` method.

 ## Development